DimensionSoftware/mcafee-bot/README.md

 bin/repl
 ```

-This will drop you into a node REPL with an instantiated bot you can command interactively.
+This will drop you into a node.js repl with an instantiated bot you can command interactively.

 ```javascript
 // The bot.